dreipol/dreiAttest-ios/Readme.md

     }
 }
 ```
 If your app doesn't use login you can also omit the `uid`.
-In that case dreiAttest will generate an identifier that uniquely identifies the current device for you.
+In that case dreiAttest will generate an identifier that uniquely identifies the current installation for you.

 You can now use the [Alamofire session](https://github.com/Alamofire/Alamofire) as you normally would.